KostasEreksonas/Dart_scoreboard/README.md

 ![Sketch of a dialog for user input](/img/score_calculator_Dialog_sketch.png)

 Also I have added a [.drawio file for calculator's Dialog scheme](/schemes/score_calculator_Dialog_sketch.drawio) in a [schemes](/schemes/) folder.

+More information about GUI version can be found [here](/GUI/README.md).

 # Further Work